cselab/corpuscles/README.md

 D. Thermal fluctuations of lipid membrane.
 E. Constraint of total area of a closed membrane surface.
 F. Constratin of total volume of a closed membrane surface.
-G  Constratin of area difference between outer- and inner-surface.
+G.  Constratin of area difference between outer- and inner-surface.

 For different components, variations of model/law can be selected such as Helfrich/spontaneous curvature model for bending elasticity